October 2, 2013

 To reduce the risk of heart attack, stroke and heart failure, treating high blood pressure is important.
-Treatment goal for hypertension is to lower blood pressure below 140/90.
+The treatment goal for hypertension is to lower blood pressure below 140/90.
 It may be treated by changing lifestyle factors, medically or combination of both.

 Important changes of lifestyle include quitting smoking, losing weight, reducing sodium intake, eating a healthful diet, limiting alcohol consumption and exercising regularly.

 If hypertension is successfully lowered, it is advisable to have frequent medical checkups and take preventive measures.
-Food rich in nitrates are known to prevent high blood pressure and they include: fennel, beetroot, lettuce, cabbage, carrots and radishes.
-In addition, yoga is also very effective in high blood pressure reduction.
+Food rich in nitrates is known to prevent HBP and they include: fennel, beetroot, lettuce, cabbage, carrots and radishes.
+In addition, yoga is also very effective in the reduction of this disease.

 Learn what is high blood pressure at bloodpressuremagazine.com.

 Alopecia Areata is a condition that affects both men and women of different ages and social statuses.
 The medical term for this condition is Alopecia Areata, and the influential factors for alopecia include genetics, health, psychosocial variations and medical complications like high blood pressure.

 Although this difficulty can be anxiety inducting, there are different types of really effective baldness cure.
 In recent years, different remedies have become available to minimize and reverse the effects of this condition.
 Some of these therapies are dangerous, but the majority has shown evidence of effectiveness among individuals.